Johnny Wactor, American actor, shot dead during a robbery in Los Angeles - ExBulletin

 “After more than a decade together, he will forever leave a hole in our hearts.

-Scarlett, Wactor's mother told NBC4 her son was returning to his car after work and discovered a man tampering with it.
+Scarlett, Wactor's mother told NBC4, external her son was returning to his car after work and discovered a man tampering with it.

 Believing he was being towed and not suspecting the danger, he approached the man to ask what was happening, then was immediately shot, she said.